noisebridge/PythonClass/lessons/sqlite3_module/sqlite3_module.md

 - A word of caution: sqlite is best for single-user applications.
 If you need to allow many users, like with a web app, swap over to Postgres.
 - You can convert to Postgres, and TONS of your knowledge is transferrable, so just use sqlite3 for now and that knowledge will transfer!

-### 3. Organizing Data
-- Data will often need reorganized.
-Organize data based on how it will be used and avoid when you can.
-- Relational Databases aren't particularly clever.
-They are typically 2d tables (rows and columns).
-This is usually a very good thing.
-- Most of the time you are going to be using a variation of a Python list or a dictionary.
-- List: Ordered, but no 'metadata' describing what is ordered.
-- Dict: Everything has a unique 'hash' which can be considered metadata, but there is no inherent order.